-Now you can easily convert your old film negatives and 35mm slides into digital images.
+Now you can easily convert your old film negatives, and 35mm slides into digital images.
 This 35mm slide scanner does it all without the need for a separate computer.
 Simply place your slides or negatives in the tray.
 Your images can be previewed on the 2.5″ built-in color display.
-With the touch of a button, your slides or negatives’ image will be converted to a digital file.
+Your slides or negatives’ image will be converted to a digital file with the touch of a button.

 We know you will absolutely love this slide and negative scanner.
 Converting your memories to digital images has never been easier.

 What is an Automatic Slide Scanner?

 Everyone loves photographs.
 People all over the world derive enough pleasure in clicking photos and storing them.
 It is even more enjoyable to remember someone or something after viewing an older photo.
 However, the question is to preserve the slides so that the memories remain crisp and clear.
 An automatic slide scanner will help you do just that.
 This device helps you to store, save, and share photographs or your precious memories with anyone.
 You need not worry about photos turning yellow, having scratches or dust any longer.
 With a slide scanner, you can instantly save the images on your computer.
 Then you can edit, e-mail, or play around with them.